 The Company is an industrial-focused, diversified net lease REIT that focuses on investing in income-producing, single-tenant net leased commercial properties, primarily in the United States.
-The Company leases industrial, healthcare, restaurant, retail, and office commercial properties under long-term lease agreements.
+The Company leases industrial, retail, and other commercial properties under long-term lease agreements.
 Accordingly, our performance is subject to risks generally attributable to the ownership of commercial real property, including:

-- changes in supply and demand for single-tenant space in the industrial, healthcare, restaurant, retail, and office sectors; - increased competition for real property investments targeted by our investment strategy; - changes in consumer trends and preferences that affect the demand for products and services offered by our tenants; - inability to lease or sell properties upon expiration or termination of existing leases and renewal of leases at lower rental rates; - the subjectivity of real estate valuations and changes in such valuations over time; - the potential risk of functional obsolescence of properties over time; and - competition from other properties.
+- changes in supply and demand for single-tenant space in the industrial, retail, and other sectors; - increased competition for real property investments targeted by our investment strategy; - changes in consumer trends and preferences that affect the demand for products and services offered by our tenants; - inability to lease or sell properties upon expiration or termination of existing leases and renewal of leases at lower rental rates; - the subjectivity of real estate valuations and changes in such valuations over time; - the potential risk of functional obsolescence of properties over time; - competition from other properties; and - changes in regulation that affect us or the commercial real estate market in general.